 Step 6 – Collect Your Keys and Move In

-Finally, you will be able to collect your keys and pay any remaining monies not already transferred at the point you signed your lease agreement.
+Finally, you will be able to collect your keys and pay any remaining monies not already transferred at the time you signed your lease agreement.

 Eligibility Criteria – A Closer Look